ICL 2900 Series: Addressing mechanisms

 The 2900 architecture supports a hardware-based call stack, providing an efficient vehicle for executing high-level language programs, especially those allowing recursive function calls.
-This was a forward-looking decision at the time, since it was expected that the dominant programming languages would initially be COBOL and FORTRAN.
-The architecture provides built-in mechanisms for making procedure calls using the stack, and special purpose registers for addressing the top of the stack and the base of the current stack frame.
+This was a forward-looking decision at the time, because it was expected that the dominant programming languages would initially be COBOL and FORTRAN.
+The architecture provides built-in mechanisms for making procedure calls using the stack, and special-purpose registers for addressing the top of the stack and the base of the current stack frame.

 Off-stack data is typically addressed via a descriptor.
 This is a 64-bit structure containing a 32-bit virtual address and 32 bits of control information.
 The control information identifies whether the area being addressed is code or data; in the case of data, the size of the items addressed (1, 8, 32, 64, or 128 bits); a flag to indicate whether hardware array-bound-checking is required; and various other refinements.

 The 32-bit virtual address comprises a 14-bit segment number and an 18-bit displacement within the segment.

 The order code is not strictly part of the 2900 architecture.
 This fact has been exploited to emulate other machines by microcoding their instruction sets.
 However, in practice, all machines in the 2900 series implement a common order code or instruction set, known as the PLI (Primitive Level Interface).
 This is designed primarily as a target for high-level language compilers.
+The most powerful machines, such as the 2980 and 2988, implemented all instructions in hardware, whereas the others used microcoded firmware.